 Richard is a freelance lighting designer.
 He has lit productions for Melbourne Theatre Company, Sydney Theatre Company, Malthouse Theatre, Victorian Opera, Windmill Theatre Co, Arena Theatre Company, NICA, The Darwin Festival and Back to Back Theatre.

 He has also designed the lighting for Stuck Pig’s Squealing, Chambermade, Rawcus, Red Stitch, Polyglot, Melbourne Worker’s Theatre, Aphids and many productions at La Mama Awards.
 Richard has won 5 Green Room Awards including the Association’s John Truscott Prize for Excellence in Design (2004).
 He has also been nominated for 8 other Green Room Awards.

 Working under his business name motion laboratories, Luke has composed and produced soundtracks for many Australian and international artists & companies.
 Various credits include: Carbon Field (Queensland Ballet), ʻGʼ (Australian Dance Theatre), Glow (Chunky Move), Roadkill, The Ninth Wave (The Farm), Split Second Heroes (Gabrielle Nankivell), SURGE (Dancenorth), The Maids (Sydney Theatre Company), Wildebeest, Neon Aether (Sydney Dance Company), Fugitive, School Dance and Girl Asleep (Windmill Theatre Co).

 Gabrielle Nankivell is a South Australian director and performer with formative ties to Europe.
-Working independently and commissioned by leading dance companies and training institutions.
-She maintains a collaborative creative practice with composer Luke Smiles.
-Her work has been widely presented across the world.
+Working independently and commissioned by leading dance companies and training institutions, Gabrielle also maintains a collaborative creative practice with composer Luke Smiles.